 - Pop in the freezer for 15 minutes or more.

-- Whilst they are freezing, make the raw chocolate (recipe here) or you could melt regular dark chocolate (about 200gram).
+- Whilst they are freezing, make some raw chocolate (recipe link below) or you could melt regular dark chocolate (about 200grams) by breaking it up and placing it in a bowl sitting on top of a pan of boiling water and mixing until it's melted.

-- Remove the coconut covered raspberries from the freezer and dunk in the chocolate.
+- Remove the coconut covered raspberries from the freezer and coat in the chocolate (use two forks to move the truffles around in the chocolate to coat them).

 - Place back on the tray and pop back in the freezer for 5 minutes until set.

-- Mix the raw chocolate mixture well again in case it has begun to separate and dunk them again so they should be well coated.
+- Dunk again for a second coating of chocolate.
+If using raw chocolate, mix it well again in case it has begun to separate and dunk them again so they should be well coated.

 - Set and store in the freezer until you are ready to gobble them up.